rgrannell1/jCheck/README.md

 jCheck has a tiny grammar.
 A jCheck test binds parametres — in this case 'a' and 'b' — to random values.
 To prove invariants always hold true, properties such as predicates and known failure functions are ran along a stream of random inputs.
-The tests run for a set timespan, and the test-cases get increasingly long and large over time.
+The tests run for a set timespan, and the test-cases get longer and larger over time.

 ```js
 over_('a', 'b')